jbranchaud/blog/_posts/2012-12-31-My-Year-in-Review.md

 bunch of small 9ball tournaments, and started competing in a city 8ball league
 - I helped organize two very successful 8ball leagues/tournaments at UNL's Lutheran Center
-- My best man, Jason, threw me an awesome bachealor party which included a tour of the [Boulevard Brewing Company](http://www.boulevard.com/) in Kansas City
+- My best man, [Jason](https://twitter.com/jasongaare), and the rest of my groomsmen threw me an awesome bachealor party in Kansas City which included a tour of the [Boulevard Brewing Company](http://www.boulevard.com/)
 - And the big one, I got married (on Sept.
 8, 2012)!

 And some sour notes: